 Creamy Scratch Chicken Broccoli Casserole (No Canned Soup)

-This completely from Scratch Chicken Broccoli Casserole is made without any soups or canned additions but is so easy to make and results in a homemade creamy chicken casserole the whole family will love.
+This completely scratch chicken casserole is made without any soups or canned additions but is so easy to make and results in a homemade creamy chicken casserole the whole family will love.

-Creamy Scratch Chicken Broccoli Casserole Is…
+Scratch Chicken Broccoli Casserole Is…

-- A great choice for a weeknight dinner
+- A great choice for a weeknight dinner and a family favorite.

-- A completely from scratch recipe
+- A completely comforting dish made from scratch.

-- A great way to have comfort food on a busy weeknight
+- A great way to have comfort food on a busy weeknight or the next time you have leftover chicken to use.

 Ingredients

-Broccoli- You can use frozen or fresh broccoli florets for this recipe just be sure not to overcook it.
+Broccoli- You can use frozen broccoli or fresh broccoli florets for this recipe just be sure not to overcook it.
 The broccoli should be just cooked and bright green.

 Cheese- I like to use white cheddar for this recipe but have also used jack cheese and mozzarella with similar results.